ruslanmv/ruslanmv.github.io/_posts/2022-04-28-Building-Blocks-of-Neural-Networks-and-TensorSpace.md

 }) );
 ```

-Last, we should load our [preprocessed TensorSpace compatible model](https://github.com/tensorspace-team/tensorspace/blob/master/examples/helloworld/model/mnist.json) and use `init()` method to create the TensorSpace model:
+Last, we should load the preprocessed TensorSpace compatible model and use `init()` method to create the TensorSpace model:

 ```JavaScript
 model.load({